SPACES AVAILABLE

 Driving Lessons | Questions about Driving Lessons

-will make you feel relaxed and eager to get behind the wheel
+who will make you feel relaxed and eager to get behind the wheel

 CRB-checked

-All Driving Instructors are DBS checked
+All our driving instructors are DBS checked

 The DBS (formerly known as CRB) is a criminal police check that all Driving Instructors must undergo to be classed as registered.
 Instructors must also take periodic assessments to guarantee that their standard of teaching is high.
 We pride ourselves on the high standard of tuition we deliver.

-How soon do I want to pass my Driving Test
+How soon do I want to pass my Driving Test?

 Embarking on a fast pass / intensive course is not always necessary,